brunorijsman/quantum-internet-hackathon-2022/README.md

 We chose "_Feasible and Doable_" as the motto for our team.

-# Project proposal: Distributed Quantum Fourier Transformation
+# Team Project: Distributed Quantum Fourier Transformation

-This Git repository contains a proposal for a QIH2022 project: to implement a distributed version of the Quantum Fourier Transformation (QFT) on two different simulation platforms, namely Qiskit and QNE-ADK.
+The team Q-Harmonics project for the QIH 2022 hackathon is to implement a distributed version of the Quantum Fourier Transformation (QFT) on two different simulation platforms, namely Qiskit and QNE-ADK.

+# This GitHub Repository

+This GitHub repository contains everything code and documentation that team Q-Harmonics produces for the hackathon.

 # The Quantum Fourier Transformation (QFT)